 Picking Up Acorns from Lawn

 Picking acorns up by hand is the most affordable way, but unless you have a small lawn, picking them up with your hands isn’t the best way to clean up acorns.
-Consider using professional lawn care and landscaping services or lawn equipment and accessories if your time is valuable.
+Consider using professional lawn care and landscaping services or lawn equipment and accessories for acorn cleanup, if your time is valuable.

 The Leaf Vacuum / Lawn Vacuum